garenchan/tornado-profiler/README.md

 ## Data Storage Backend

-You can use some databases to store your measurement data, such as SQLite, Mysql.
+You can use some databases to store your measurement data, such as SQLite, MySQL.
 The drivers we support are shown as follows:

 ### SQLAlchemy